JohnKeysCloud/battleship/src/ts/bs-gameboard/helpers/check-valid-placement/check-valid-placement.md

   * `boardSize`: This value determines the size of the `for` loops when iterating through rows and/or columns to determine whether or not the ship fits.
 This particular parameter is vital because it prevents the ships from being placed out of bounds.

   * `gameboard`: This parameter expects the gameboard object as its argument.
-As we are preparing to _mutate_ with _zombie_ ships.
+As we are preparing to _mutate_ it with ship additions.

   In looping through the current row/column of the `gameboard`:
     * Depending on the orientation,